wallacetyler/Contact-Manager/README.md

 Now let's install the the dependecies for each app using npm.
 First run `npm install -g nodemon` to install nodemon.

-Then access each directory the backend directory in a new Window/Tab and
+Then access the backend directory in a new Window/Tab and run:
-run:
 ```
+npm install
 nodemon server.js
 ```
 Now we will start both the backend then the frontend.
 In a new Window/Tab access the root folder and run:
 ```
+npm install
 npm start
 ```